MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 as described in {{svcb-names}}.
 Following of HTTPSSVC AliasForm and CNAME aliases is also unchanged from SVCB.

-Clients always convert the "http" scheme to "https" before performing an HTTPSSVC query ({{hsts}}), so domain owners MUST NOT publish HTTPSSVC records with a prefix of "_http".
+Clients always convert "http" URLS to "https" before performing an HTTPSSVC query using the process described in {{hsts}}, so domain owners MUST NOT publish HTTPSSVC records with a prefix of "_http".

 Note that none of these forms alter the HTTPS origin or authority.
 For example, clients MUST continue to validate TLS certificate